petr-tichy/azure-auto-recover/README.md

 `./rescue.sh --rescue-vm-name suse-15-recover2 -u rescue -g sles15_rg -n suse15-test -p Welcome1Microsoft! -s c98141ca-e173-46dd-9395-xxxxxxxxxxxxx --action initrd`

-You can also do two or all of the three recoveries.
+Also it is possible to use two or all of the three recovery actions.
 To do this separate the arguments, for the --action option, with commas i.e.
 `--action kernel,fstab`or `--action kernel,initrd,fstab`

+### Limitation
+* custom images are currently not supported
+* encrypted images are not supported